ad-aures/castopod/docs/src/getting-started/install.md

 ::: info Note

-Given high demand for docker, we are planning on maintaining an official Docker image directly into the Castopod repository.
+Given high demand for docker, we plan on maintaining an official Castopod Docker image directly into the Castopod repository.

 :::